ACTIVITY: Hike DIFFICULTY: Easy/Moderate DURATION: 1 day ELEVATION: 4 250 m

 Trip Over View

-♦ The Lake Shallap trek takes place at a more remote location; less frequented by travellers
+♦ The Lake Shallap hike takes place at a more remote location; less frequented by travellers

 ♦ A beautiful, unique bright green glacier lake – located at 4250m